MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/azure-pbie-create-capacity.md

 ### [ARM API](#tab/arm)

-To upgrade a Gen1 capacity to Gen2 in the ARM API:
+To upgrade a Gen1 capacity to Gen2 with the ARM API:

 ---